 Training/Education - The Contractor/Vendor must provide ongoing education and training, at least annually, to all employees and subcontractors who handle personal, sensitive or confidential information.
 Contractor/Vendor employees, subcontractors, and volunteers must complete the required SECURITY AWARENESS TRAINING module located at www.aging.ca.gov within 30 days of the start date of the Contract/Agreement (fiscal year) or within 30 days of the start date of any new employee, subcontractor or volunteer.
 The Contractor/Vendor must maintain certificates of completion on file and provide them to CDA upon request.
+If Contractor/Vendor is notified by CDA that all Security Awareness Training has been successfully completed, forward copy of notification to AAA for Contractor/Vendor files and audit compliance.
 Training may be provided on an individual basis or in groups.
 A sign-in sheet is acceptable documentation for group training in lieu of individual certificates.
 If internet access is not available, a hardcopy of the training module may be provided to employees and/or volunteers for their completion.